swaathi/redmon/README.md

 To watch a Redis key, just simply

 ```
-  redmon monitor --key=sample
+  redmon monitor -k sample
+  >> * Watching 'sample' every 1.0 seconds (Press CTRL+C to quit)
+  >> 18:30:08 - 5
+  >> 18:30:09 - 5
+  >> 18:30:10 - 5
 ```

 Redmon now watches a key called `sample` every second.

 ### Setting Refresh Intervals

 Changing the refresh interval for your monitor is very simple.
 You can either set it with an environment variable or by passing it as an argument.

 ```
-REDMON_TIME_INT=2 redmon monitor --key=sample
+REDMON_TIME_INT=2 redmon monitor -k sample
 ```

 ```
-redmon monitor --key=sample --interval=2
+redmon monitor -k sample -i 2
 ```

 Redmon now watches a key called `sample` every two seconds.